U0307

 What U0307 means

-U0307 indicates that the controlling module has detected a software incompatibility condition with the Fuel Pump Control Module (FPCM).
-Unlike most U-codes that signal a complete loss of communication, U0307 is specifically set when modules are able to exchange messages but the software versions or calibration levels are mismatched, preventing correct cooperative operation.
+U0307 indicates that the controlling module, typically the PCM or ECM, has detected a software incompatibility with the Glow Plug Control Module (GPCM).
+Unlike most U-codes that signal a complete loss of communication, U0307 is set when the modules can exchange messages but the software versions or calibration levels are mismatched, or when invalid configuration data is received from the GPCM, preventing correct cooperative operation.
+The GPCM manages the diesel glow plugs that heat the combustion chambers to enable reliable cold starting.

-This code most commonly appears after a module replacement or software update where the new FPCM calibration does not match the rest of the powertrain network.
-It can also arise if a module was incorrectly programmed, flashed with a wrong software level, or if the VIN or variant coding stored in the module does not match the vehicle configuration.
+This code most commonly appears after a module replacement or software update where the new GPCM calibration does not match the rest of the powertrain network.
+It can also arise if a module was flashed with the wrong software level, or if the VIN or variant coding stored in the module does not match the vehicle configuration.

-Because the fuel pump control strategy may be compromised, the engine may run at reduced power or fall back to a default fuel delivery strategy.
-Diagnosis should focus on verifying part numbers and software versions using OEM calibration tools, confirming VIN coding, and re-flashing the FPCM with the correct software level for the vehicle rather than replacing hardware.
+Because the glow plug strategy may be compromised, the engine can be hard to start in cold conditions, may run rough during warm-up, and may produce reduced performance or additional powertrain codes.
+Diagnosis should focus on verifying part numbers and software versions with OEM calibration tools, confirming VIN coding, and reprogramming the GPCM with the correct software level for the vehicle rather than replacing hardware.

 Common causes